futuredapp/Engineering-Handbook/docs/teams/fullstack/tech_stack/30_devops.md

 CMD ["node", "dist/main.js"]
 ```

 The dev-dependency split matters: the build stage needs the TypeScript compiler, NestJS CLI, and friends to produce `dist/`, but shipping those in the runtime image bloats it and increases the attack surface.
-Running `npm ci --omit=dev` in a separate stage keeps the runtime `node_modules` lean.
+Running `yarn install --frozen-lockfile --production` in a separate stage keeps the runtime `node_modules` lean.

 ## CI/CD Pipeline